dapperlabs/nba-smart-contracts/README.md

 to performa actions in the smart contract like creating plays and sets, minting moments, and transfering moments.

- - `contracts/` : Where the TopShot related smart contracts live
+ - `contracts/` : Where the Top Shot related smart contracts live
  - `scripts/`  : This contains all the read-only Cadence scripts that are used to read information from the smart contract or from a resource in account storage
- - `transactions/` : This directory contains all the state-changing transactions that are associated with the TopShot smart contracts.
+ - `transactions/` : This directory contains all the state-changing transactions that are associated with the Top Shot smart contracts.
+ - `lib/` : This directory contains packages for specific programming languages to be able to read copies of the topshot smart contracts, transaction templates, and scripts.
+Also contains automated tests written in those languages.
+Currently, Go is the only language that is supported, but are hoping to add javascript and other languages soon.

-## Topshot Smart Contract Features:
+## NBA Top Shot Smart Contract Features:

-Each Topshot moment NFT represents a play from a game in the NBA season.
+Each Top Shot moment NFT represents a play from a game in the NBA season.
 Plays are grouped into sets which usually have some overarching theme, like rarity or the type of the play.